badbod99/in-memory-store/README.md

 let mixed = store.get('breed', ['British Shorthair','Moggy']);
 let old = store.get('age', [5,6,7]);
 let oldOrMixed = [...old, ...mixed];

+// Get all kittens age more than 2 months let allSorts = store.gt('age', 2);
+// Get all kittens with age less than or equal to 3 let allSorts = store.lte('age', 3);

 // Rebuild the store with new items keeping the same indexes and keyFn store.rebuild(items);